cho-scw/product-data-engineering/Productboard Customer Feedback Report/README.md

 # Productboard Customer Feedback ETL

-Requirements are in the Jupyter Notebook..
+Instructions/requirements are in the Jupyter Notebook for the time being..